 Questions you may have

 Forestry England looks after around half of the New Forest National Park including most of its green space that is accessible to the public.
-Its work includes tree planting, conserving wildlife, managing vegetation, and restoring heathlands and rivers.
-It helps millions of people each year enjoy the area by providing hundreds of miles of paths and cycle routes, 10 campsites, and 130 car parks across the forest.
-Its rangers patrol the area every day of the year and help address anti-social behaviour including fly-tips and preventing wildfires.
+Our work includes tree planting, conserving wildlife, managing vegetation, and restoring heathlands and rivers.
+We help millions of people each year enjoy the area by providing hundreds of miles of paths and cycle routes, 10 campsites, and 129 car parks across the forest.
+Our rangers patrol the area every day of the year and help address anti-social behaviour including fly-tips and preventing wildfires.

 Forestry England manages and cares for the nation’s forests.
-It currently gets less than 20% of its core funding from the government with the rest having to be found from its own activities including timber sales and car parking charges.
+We currently get less than 20% of our core funding from the government with the rest having to be found from our own activities including timber sales and car parking charges.

 Caring for the New Forest has become increasingly expensive.
 This includes the price of materials needed to repair and maintain car parks which have increased by more than 50% over the last three years.
 At the same time, higher levels of damage to trails and car parks have been caused by prolonged bad weather and increasing usage.

-We can no longer continue to carry out this work without additional funding.
+We can no longer continue to carry out the wide range of work we do in the New Forest without additional funding.

 Charging for car parking will play a vital role in us being able to continue to look after this precious landscape for everyone to enjoy.